chriskleckner/dz-expo-20210615/ee-elementor-widgets/README.md

 # EE Widgets

-EE Widgets for Elementor extension of Elementor Widgets that include custom feaures or attributes.
+EE Widgets for Elementor extends Elementor Widgets to include custom feaures or attributes.

 ### How to use EE Slides